espnet/espnet/CONTRIBUTING.md

 #### 1.3.1 ESPnet1 recipes

-ESPnet1 follows convension from [Kaldi](https://github.com/kaldi-asr/kaldi) and it is also based on several utilities from Kaldi.
-ESPnet1's recipes corresponds to `egs`.
+ESPnet1 follows convention from [Kaldi](https://github.com/kaldi-asr/kaldi), and it is also based on several utilities from Kaldi.
+ESPnet1's recipes correspond to `egs`.
 This feature naturally makes it very simple to port a Kaldi recipe to ESPnet.
 If you port a Kaldi recipe to ESPnet, please see
 [port-kaldi-recipe](https://github.com/espnet/espnet/wiki/How-to-port-the-Kaldi-recipe-to-the-ESPnet-recipe%3F) for more detailed instructions.
 If there is no existing Kaldi's recipe, you could still refer to [port-kaldi-recipe](https://github.com/espnet/espnet/wiki/How-to-port-the-Kaldi-recipe-to-the-ESPnet-recipe%3F) and the major task is to prepare